alegrigoriev/svn2git/README.md

 - replace certain expandable SVN keywords with their values.
 See [SVN keyword expansion](#SVN-keyword-expansion).

+`--retab-only`
+- instead of indent reformatting only re-tabulates the leading whitespaces, as if `RetabOnly="Yes"` was specified in `<Formatting>` specifications.

 `--append-to-refs refs/<prev-ref-root>`
 - This option allows to join history of the new Git repository to another repository.
 See [Joining histories of separate SVN repositories](#append-to-refs) section.